greg-harhay/McNemarsSNPAnalysis/README.md

 **Only Qb and Qc are informative for risk or protection**

-## Outputs
-* CSV file of McNemar's test scores, occupancy of McNeamar's contingency table quandrants,  chi-square, chi-square continuity correction , exact p-values, & mid p-values
-* pdf representation of MatLab Livescript (.mlx.pdf)

 ### CSV output file: Explanation of column header abbreviations

-HiFreqAllele = high frequency allele
+HiFreqAllele = high frequency biallelic SNP allele in the group of 204 cases and controls (i.e. major allele)

-For ExactlyOneAllele case with high frequency allele
+For ExactlyOneAllele case with high frequency (HF) allele

-* ExactOneHF_a = exactly one allele (heterozygotes, hets) only) in quadrant Qa
+* ExactOneHF_a = exactly one allele (heterozygotes, hets only) in quadrant Qa
 * ExactOneHF_b = exactly one allele (hets only) in quadrant Qb
 * ExactOneHF_c = exactly one allele (hets only) in quadrant Qc
 * ExactOneHF_d = exactly one allele (hets only) in quadrant Qd